-- Two hardcover copies of your doctoral thesis (no spiral binding!) - Form Declaration on Oath - Form Admission for Approbation Center for Doctoral Studies Academy of Fine Arts Vienna Schillerplatz 3, 201a 1010 Vienna
+Two hardcover copies of your doctoral thesis (no spiral binding!)

+Form Declaration on Oath

+Form Admission for Approbation

-The form "Admission for Approbation" must contain a list of external appraisers.
+In the form "Admission for Approbation" potential external reviewers have to be suggested.
 You can work out this list of 5 or 3 (depending on the curriculum) together with your first supervisor.